Skip to content

 Here’s how filing for bankruptcy affects tax returns under the three most commonly used chapters of the Bankruptcy Code:

 Chapter 7 of the Bankruptcy Code is used by individuals, not businesses, who intend to sell off non-exempt assets to pay back their creditors.
-Whether or not you get to keep your tax return depends on when you filed for bankruptcy, when you filed your taxes, and other factors.
+Whether or not you get to keep your tax return depends on when you filed for bankruptcy, when you filed your taxes and other factors.

 If you receive a tax refund based on income earned from the tax year before you filed for bankruptcy, that money is considered part of your bankruptcy estate, meaning it will go toward paying back your creditors.
 If you get a tax return based on income earned the tax year after you filed for bankruptcy, you get to keep the full refund.
 If you received a tax return for the year you filed for bankruptcy, the portion of the refund based on income received before filing for bankruptcy goes to your estate, meaning you can’t keep it.
 However, you can keep any portion of the refund based on income received after filing for bankruptcy.